Ownfos/mylang/README.md

 - [ ] Extract expression trait analysis to a separate visitor class
 - [ ] Find a better way to handle type coercion (Yes/No, result type)
 - [ ] Decide StartPos() for a ForStmt and an empty CompoundStmt
+- [ ] Group PrefixExpr and PostfixExpr into common class UnaryExpr...?

 # Syntax
 ### Notation rules used to write theses: